-Everyone would agree that getting the rice right is one of the most important steps of a good sushi roll.
-It begins with choosing the right rice.
-I recommend buying rice that is specific for sushi, which is typically a short-grain white rice.
+Getting the rice right is one of the most important steps of a good sushi roll.
+I recommend buying sushi rice, which is typically short-grain white rice.

-You can use brown rice to make sushi, but the flavor, texture, and color may be different.
+You can use brown rice to make sushi, but the flavor, texture, and color will be different.

-Meanwhile, add the vinegar, sugar, and salt in a small bowl and stir to dissolve the sugar.
-When the rice is done and has set for 10 minutes, transfer it to a bowl.
+Meanwhile, stir together the vinegar, sugar, and salt in a small bowl.
+When the rice is ready, transfer it to a bowl.
 Pour in the vinegar mixture and stir to ensure the rice is coated.
 Cover with a wet kitchen cloth until you’re ready to roll the sushi.

 Step Two: Prepare the Sweet Potatoes

 As described above, we’re using sweet potato tater tots to make a crunchy potato filling for this vegan sushi rolls recipe.
-I find sweet potatoes make a really tasty non fish sushi.
-Leave the tuna in the sea!
+I find sweet potatoes make a really tasty non-fish sushi.
 You’ll need about 1 1/2 cups from a bag of frozen sweet potatoes.

-Cook the sweet potato tater tots according to package instructions, cooking them until good and crispy.
-When the tots are done, remove them from the heat and allow them to cool, until cool enough to handle.
+Cook the tots according to the package instructions, cooking them until good and crispy.
+When the tots are done, remove them from the oven and set them aside until cool enough to handle.
 Then place them on a cutting board and chop each in half lengthwise.

-This is a maki sushi which means the nori is on the outside of the roll.
+This is maki sushi which means the nori is on the outside of the roll.
 Place a nori sheet on the bamboo sushi mat, with the shiny side of the nori sheet down.
-I think it helps to have a small bowl with water nearby to dip your fingers in, because this can be a sticky process.
+Ka small bowl with water nearby to dip your fingers in because this can be a sticky process.

-Spoon rice on the nori sheet and create a thin layer of sushi rice across the bottom 2/3 of the nori sheet.
+Spoon rice on the nori sheet and create a thin layer across the bottom 2/3 of the nori sheet.
 You’ll want to leave about 1 1/2 inches at the top without rice.
-Be sure to press the rice firmly to ensure it sticks on the nori sheet.
+Press the rice firmly to ensure it sticks to the nori.

 On the bottom half of the roll, add a strip of chopped sweet potato tater tots, then a layer of avocado slices, red bell pepper slices, and green onion slivers.

-Note: The goal is to create sushi rolls that all have consistent ingredients.
-That’s why thin slices of the veggies is important.
+You want to create vegan sushi rolls that all have consistent ingredients.
+That’s why thin slices of the veggies are important.

-To roll the sushi, use the bamboo roller to roll the nori, using your fingers to gently press down on the nori sheet as it rolls up.
+To roll the sushi, use the bamboo roller, using your fingers to gently press down on the nori sheet as it rolls up.
 Roll it tightly to the end.
 Dip your fingers in water and apply that to the end of the nori sheet and finish rolling the nori, pressing gently to seal it.

-I like to place the sushi roll, seam side down, on the counter and allow it to sit while I roll the remaining sushi rolls.
+Place the sushi roll, seam side down, on the counter, and allow it to sit while you prepare the remaining sushi rolls.
 This helps create a nice, firm sushi roll.
-Repeat this process with remaining nori sheets, rice, and toppings.

 Step Four: Cut the Sushi Rolls